comfy/active_link_to/README.md

-# ActiveLinkTo
+# active_link_to
 Creates a link tag of the given name using a URL created by the set of options.
-Please see documentation for `link_to`, as `active_link_to` is basically a wrapper for it.
+Please see documentation for [link_to](http://api.rubyonrails.org/classes/ActionView/Helpers/UrlHelper.html#method-i-link_to), as `active_link_to` is basically a wrapper for it.
 This method accepts an optional :active parameter that dictates if the given link will have an extra css class attached that marks it as 'active'.

 ## Install
 When installing for Rails 3 applications add this to the Gemfile: `gem 'active_link_to'` and run `bundle install`.